frootlab/rian/docs/glossary.rst

         format is given by a tuple `(<type>, <frame>)`, where the term `<frame>` is required to be a tuple of valid field identifiers in the domain type.

+    Variable Definition

+        *Variable Definition* parameters are used to specify the mapping of fields to variables.
+For a variable that represents a named field (e.g. group keys in grouped sequences, etc.), it is sufficient to only provide the :term:`identifier<field identifier>` of the field.
+If the underlying domain type, however, does not support named fields or the variable name shall be different to the field identifier, then the variable name has to be included in the definition by `(<field>, <name>)`, where `<name>` is required to be a valid identifier.

+        For a variable that only depends on a single named field, but is not identical identical to the field, the mapping from the field to the variable has to be specified by an operator (e.g. an :term:`aggregation function`), which has to be included within the definition by `(<field>,
+        <operator>)`.
+If the underlying domain type, does not support named
+        fields or the variable name is required to be different to the field identifier, then the definition has to be given by the format `(<field>,
+        <operator>, <name>)`.

+        For a variable that depends on multiple fields the definition has to be given in the format `(<fields>, <operator>, <name>)`, where `<fields>` is a tuple of valid field identifiers in the domain type and `<operator>` an operator, which accepts the specified fields as arguments.

 Parameters and Formats used in Data Warehousing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~